bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/architecture/data-plane-osd-cluster-dynamic-scaling.md

   the current number of compute nodes it has and no more compute nodes can be added

-The capacity calculation will be performed from the data received by KAS Fleet Shard Operator, BEFORE performing the scaling actions.
+The capacity calculation will be performed from the data received by Fleet Shard Operator, BEFORE performing the scaling actions.

 ## Compute nodes Scale-Up criteria

-KAS Fleet Manager will scale up compute nodes of a data plane cluster if all the following conditions are true:
+Fleet Manager will scale up compute nodes of a data plane cluster if all the following conditions are true:

-* **At least one** of the reported Kafka attribute values has crossed its corresponding Scale-Up threshold
+* **At least one** of the reported Dinosaur attribute values has crossed its corresponding Scale-Up threshold
 * The current number of nodes is smaller than the restricted ceiling value (see below for a definition of restricted ceiling)